 Celemony’s Melodyne 5 Studio pack is the best pitch correction/auto-tune plug-in for Garageband.

 You can check out the chart at the end of the article to find out the differences between each edition, but this article explores the features of the full version of the software.
-Furthermore, if you want a traditional auto-tune plug-in to get T-Pain/Travis Scott style vocals, check out MAutoPitch from Melda Production.
-This will help you get the sound you’re looking for (and many others if you get it from Plugin Boutique) is a better option.
+Also, note that if you want the traditional auto-tune sound and you’re interested strictly in tuning vocals, Antares Auto-Tune Pro (from Plugin Boutique) is a better option.
 We’ll talk a bit more about this in a second.